runeharlyk/SpotMicroESP32-Leika/readme.md

 ## 📜 Overview

 Leika is a smaller quadruped robot for the Spot-Micro community.
-Built on an ESP32 and powered by FreeRTOS, she can handle multiple tasks seamlessly - Like video and data streaming, solving kinematic and gait planning, controlling IO and much more.
+Built on an ESP32 and powered by FreeRTOS, she can handle multiple tasks seamlessly—like video and data streaming, solving kinematic and gait planning, controlling I/O, and much more.
 By focusing on practicality and simplicity in both hardware and software, it offer an accessible platform for learning, experimentation, and modest real-world applications.

 ## 🎯 Features